View your shopping cart.

 More Info

-A tragic and riveting true story of teenage obsession, torture, and murder.
+A tragic and riveting true crime story of teenage obsession, jealousy, and murder.

-From Michael Quinlan, staff member of the Louisville Courier-Journal and the only journalist to interview all the parties involved, meticulously recounts the shocking and horrific events surround the murder of twelve-year-old Shandra Sharer by a group of teenage girls.
+From Michael Quinlan, staff member of the Louisville Courier-Journal and the only journalist to interview all the parties involved, Little Lost Angel meticulously recounts the shocking 1992 murder of twelve-year-old Shanda Sharer in Indiana.
+Lured by a group of teenage girls, Shanda was subjected to unimaginable torture and violence in one of the Midwest's most notorious murder cases.

 We Carry Their Bones: The Search for Justice at the Dozier School for Boys